cylerc/JASR_AH/GitHubREADME.md

 Results described in:

-Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W. (in prep).
-Eggshell, Bone Isotopes and Turkey Husbandry at Arroyo Hondo Pueblo.
+Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W. (in revision).
+Bone Isotopes, Eggshell and Turkey Husbandry at Arroyo Hondo Pueblo.
 Journal of Archaeoloical Science: Reports.

-NOTES All data required to perform the analyses can be found in (Conrad et al. in prep).
+NOTES All data required to perform the analyses can be found in (Conrad et al. in revision).
 The script was run using R version 3.1.1 on Mac OS X 10.8.5

-Reference: Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W. in prep.
+Reference: Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W. in revision.

 License: